wiskas1000/fresh-install-rc-scripts/README.md

 # fresh-install-rc-scripts
-Too tired of configuring my own .zshrc and .vimrc at every new install.
+Too tired of configuring my own run command script at every new install.